-From time to time you may struggle for the correct word for something.
+From time to time, you may struggle for the correct word for something.
 You may even refer to the cat when you mean the dog.
-A person with Alzheimer's may have trouble remember simple words altogether.
+A person with Alzheimer's may have trouble remembering simple words altogether.
 They may not remember the word cat at all.
 They may substitute words in such a way that their sentences are difficult to make sense of.

 Disorientation of Time and Place